vruusmann/blog/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 ```

 Both XGBoost and LightGBM classifiers support missing values.
-When working with sparse datasets, then it is possible to make `make_fit_gbdtlr` and `make_fit_lgbmlr` utility functions missing value-aware by replacing the default `LabelBinarizer` and `LabelEncoder` transformer classes with `sklearn2pmml.preprocessing.PMMLLabelBinarizer` and `sklearn2pmml.preprocessing.PMMLLabelEncoder` transformer classes, respectively.
+When working with sparse datasets, then it is possible to make `make_fit_gbdtlr` and `make_fit_lgbmlr` utility functions missing value-aware by replacing the default `LabelBinarizer` and `LabelEncoder` transformers with `sklearn2pmml.preprocessing.PMMLLabelBinarizer` and `sklearn2pmml.preprocessing.PMMLLabelEncoder` transformers, respectively.

 ### Resources